 "Commercial Production" shall be deemed to have begun where a Contractor engages in sustained large-scale recovery operations which yield a quantity of materials sufficient to indicate clearly that the principal purpose is large-scale production rather than production intended for information-gathering, analysis or the testing of equipment or plant.
-1

-1 This wording is taken from article 17 (2) (g) of annex III to the Convention.
+&lt;sup>1 This wording is taken from article 17 (2) (g) of annex III to the Convention.
 Article 17 (1) (b) (xiii) of annex III to the Convention requires the Authority to provide for a definition of

-- "Commission" means the Legal and Technical Commission of the Authority. - "Confidential Information" shall have the meaning assigned to that term by regulation 89 - "Contract Area" means the part or parts of the Area allocated to a Contractor under an exploitation contract and defined by the coordinates listed in schedule 1 to such exploitation contract. - "Contractor" means a [contractor having a contract in accordance with Part III and, where the context applies, shall include its employees, subcontractors, agents and all persons engaged in working or acting for them in the conduct of its operations under the contract.] [party to an exploitation contract in accordance with Part III of these regulations.] - "Convention" means the United Nations Convention on the Law of the Sea. - "Council" means the executive organ of the Authority established under article 158 of the Convention. - ["Cumulative Environmental Effect" means any consequences in the Marine Environment arising over time from the conduct of Exploitation activities or in combination with other stressors and activities in the same area, including those not regulated by the Authority.] - ["Damage to the Marine Environment" means] [...] - "Day" means calendar Day. - ["Ecological Balance of the Marine Environment" means] [...] - ["Ecosystem Approach" means] [...] - ["Effective Control" means] [...] - ["Effective Protection" means] [...] - "Emergency Response and Contingency Plan" means the document referred to in annex V. - "Environmental Effect" means any consequences in the Marine Environment arising from the conduct of Exploitation activities, [whether] [being] positive, [negative], direct, indirect, temporary or permanent, or Ceumulative environmental effect arising over time or in combination with other [mining impacts] [effects or impacts] [stressors and activities in the same area, including those not regulated by the Authority]. - ["Environmental Impact" means] [...] - ["Environmental Management System"] [means] - [Alt.
-1 that part of the overall management system applied by a Contractor that includes organizational structure, planning activities, responsibilities, practices, procedures, processes and resources for developing, implementing, achieving, reviewing and maintaining environmental policy, goals and environmental performance.] - [Alt.
-2 means the part of the overall management system implemented by a Contractor that includes organizational structure, planning activities, responsibilities, practices, procedures, processes and resources for developing, implementing, achieving, reviewing and maintaining environmental policy, objectives and environmental performance.]
+- "Commission" means the Legal and Technical Commission of the Authority. - "Confidential Information" shall have the meaning assigned to that term by regulation 89. - "Contract Area" means the part or parts of the Area allocated to a Contractor under an exploitation contract and defined by the coordinates listed in schedule 1 to such exploitation contract. - "Contractor" means a [contractor having a contract in accordance with Part III and, where the context applies, shall include its employees, subcontractors, agents and all persons engaged in working or acting for them in the conduct of its operations under the contract.]

+Alt [means a party to an exploitation contract in accordance with Part III of these regulations.]

+- "Convention" means the United Nations Convention on the Law of the Sea. - "Council" means the executive organ of the Authority established under article 158 of the Convention.

+["Cumulative Environmental Effect" means any consequences in the Marine Environment arising over time from the conduct of Exploitation activities or in combination with other stressors and activities in the same area, including those not regulated by the Authority.]

+["Damage to the Marine Environment" means] [...]

+"Day" means calendar Day.

+["Ecological Balance of the Marine Environment" means] [...]

+["Ecosystem Approach" means] [...]

+["Effective Control" means] [...]

+["Effective Protection" means] [...]

+- "Emergency Response and Contingency Plan" means the document referred to in annex V. - "Environmental Effect" means any [material] consequences in the Marine Environment arising from the conduct of Exploitation activities, [whether] [being] positive, [negative], direct, indirect, temporary or permanent, or Ceumulative environmental effect arising over time or in combination with other [mining impacts] [effects or impacts] [stressors and activities in the same area, including those not regulated by the Authority].

+["Environmental Impact" means] [...]

+["Environmental Management System"] [means]

+[Alt.
+1 that part of the overall management system applied by a Contractor that includes organizational structure, planning activities, responsibilities, practices, procedures, processes and resources for developing, implementing, achieving, reviewing and maintaining environmental policy, goals and environmental performance.]

-commercial production, reflecting the objective criteria under article 17 (2) (g).
+[Alt.
+2 means the part of the overall management system implemented by a Contractor that includes organizational structure, planning activities, responsibilities, practices, procedures, processes and resources for developing, implementing, achieving, commercial production, reflecting the objective criteria under article 17 (2) (g).
 A clearer definition of commercial production will be needed.